noreading/react-redux-introduction/README.md

 Introduction to React &amp; Redux Basics
 ===

+Following this tutorial you'll review:

+- Setup of a React App using React Script
+- Writing HTML with JSX
+- Adding SCSS for styles with React
+- Using Font Awesome with React
+- Understanding the state
+- Persisting data with localStorage
+- Routing with React Router
+- Implementing Redux
+- Usage of Redux Dev Tools

 # 1. Real World Showcase

 Let's see how React is used in the final to-do application and how the component based approach fits to the real world.
 We will have a look at nested components and how they share a state to store application data.